 The members of the Governing Body, as the charity trustees, are legally responsible for the overall management and control of the School.
-They meet four times a year as a full Board to determine the general policy of the School and review its overall management and control.
+They usually meet four times a year as a full Board to determine the general policy of the School and review its overall management and control.
+An additional three Extraordinary full Board meetings were convened to provide oversight of the

+School's response to the coronavirus pandemic.
 The work of implementing most of their policies is carried out by the following sub-committees: